-Best VPNs for Tor Browser
+Best VPNs for Tor Browser (& Onion Over VPN) in 2021

 The Tor browser is popular among privacy enthusiasts.
 It is not like your everyday browser.
 It uses onion routing, a technique that ensures data moves through different servers before reaching its target.
 A VPN builds a secure path to a destination by encrypting data and using authentication ciphers to ensure it doesn’t end up in the wrong hands.
 A VPN usually has several features, including using the Tor browser.